hilmialfar/hilmialfaryan.github.io/README.md

 7. Bank Muamalat Business Intelligence Analyst - Virtual Internship Program Rakamin Academy

-   Completed a case study of a fictitious company called PT.
-Sejahtera Bersama by creating an entity relationship diagram (ERD) and 1 master table from 4 sales datasets using Ms. Access then analyzing the data to create a dashboard of company revenue from 2020 to 2021 using Ms. Excel.
+   Completed final case study of a fictitious company called PT.
+Sejahtera Bersama by creating an entity relationship diagram (ERD) and 1 master table from 4 sales datasets using Ms. Access then analyze the data and visualize the data in the form of a company revenue dashboard from 2020 to 2021 using Ms. Excel.

    [PPT Deck](https://drive.google.com/file/d/1dM82dPtD1GPDKPiEW8Ks9xDo4n1vqPt6/view?usp=share_link) | [E-Certificate](https://drive.google.com/file/d/1Y5oLnGv59EgoY9JzJ0iDEGHxNskRRHE5/view?usp=share_link)

 8. Student Mental Health Analysis

-   Analyze the mental health of students and their academic condition using datasets from Kaggle collected by conducting a google form survey to university students from July 8 to 18, 2020.
+   Analyze the mental health of students and their academic condition using datasets from [Kaggle](https://www.kaggle.com/datasets/shariful07/student-mental-health) collected by conducting a google form survey to university students from July 8 to 18, 2020.
+Analysis using Google Colab with Pandas and Seaborn libraries.

    [Python](https://github.com/hilmialfar/Self-Project/blob/main/StudentMentalHealth_DataAnalysis.ipynb) |